Meet The Team

 M.Sc Student

-Grace joined the lab in 2023 and is starting her master’s project, comparing tools and methods for genotype-environmental associations to study local adaptations in lodgepole and jack pine.
+Grace is a master’s student who joined the GP3 Lab in 2023.
+Her project is part of TRIA-FoR and focuses on utilizing genotype-environmental associations to identify local adaptation in jack pine, an important conifer species in North America.
+She hopes to implement adaptive variation to improve predictions of habitat suitability.
 She completed her honors bachelor’s in forensic science at Trent University and is broadly interested in bioinformatics, population genetics, as well as research geared toward conservation.
-Outside of academics, she enjoys the outdoors, swimming, and drawing
+Outside of academics, she enjoys hiking outdoors, swimming, and drawing.

 Shelby Atkinson